-- · Schedules of Changes in Net Position for both plans for the past ten years - Schedules of Benefit and Refund Deductions for both plans over the past ten years - Schedules of Retired Members by Type of Benefit for both plans - Schedules of Average Benefit Payment Amounts for both plans - · Schedules of the Principal Participating Employers for both plans - · A Listing of Participating Employers
+- Schedules of Changes in Net Position for both plans for the past ten years - Schedules of Benefit and Refund Deductions for both plans over the past ten years - · Schedules of Retired Members by Type of Benefit for both plans - · Schedules of Average Benefit Payment Amounts for both plans - · Schedules of the Principal Participating Employers for both plans - A Listing of Participating Employers

 The NHRS has prepared the data presented for the Changes in Net Position schedules, Benefit and Refund Deduction schedules, the Principal Participating Employers schedules and the Listing of Participating Employers.
 The schedules of Retired Members by Type of Benefit and the Schedules of Average Benefit Payments Amounts were prepared by the NHRS's actuary.
-Due to changes in accounting systems, some data is not available or is limited for the full ten year periods but data for the full ten year periods will be added prospectively.

 The investment climate over the past decade has been volatile.
-Investment returns for fiscal year 2017 (13.5%), fiscal year 2016 (1.0%), fiscal year 2015 (3.5%), and fiscal year 2014 (17.6%) have offset the losses experienced during the economic crisis and recession of fiscal years 2008-2009.
+Investment returns for fiscal year 2018 (8.9%), fiscal year 2017 (13.5%), fiscal year 2016 (1.0%), and fiscal year 2015 (3.5%) have offset the losses experienced during the economic crisis and recession of fiscal years 2008-2009.
 Investment returns were positive overall for the decade and net investment income was able to achieve results above the assumed investment return assumption for that period.
-In absolute dollars, employer contributions to the pension plan have risen 95% over the decade, member contributions to the pension plan were 35% lower a decade ago.
-Pension benefits rose 80% over the decade.
-Similar increases have been experienced in OPEB contributions and benefits.
+In absolute dollars, employer contributions to the pension plan have risen 115% over the decade, member contributions to the pension plan were 53% lower a decade ago.
+Pension benefits rose 64% over the decade.
+OPEB contributions have decreased 32% and benefits paid have decreased 14% over the decade.

-The number of NHRS retirees continues to grow along with the average annual benefits amounts paid out.
-The active membership rolls have remained fairly static throughout the decade but have decreased slightly in fiscal year 2017.
+The number of NHRS retirees continues to grow along with the average annual pension benefits paid out.
+The active membership rolls have remained fairly static throughout the decade and have increased slightly in fiscal year 2018.
 The number of participating employers remains stable.